AlpacaKeep

 Reaching the target weight is only half the equation.
 You must also prove the cria is gaining weight independent of its mother's milk.

-Alpaca crias begin nibbling solid food at 2 weeks of age, but their C1 compartment does not fully mature into a functional fermentation vat until 16 to 24 weeks.
+Alpaca crias begin nibbling solid food at 2 weeks of age, and their C1 compartment reaches full adult fermentation capacity by around 12 weeks (3 months).
 As the dam's milk production naturally drops off around month 4, the cria must compensate by eating more forage.

 You must track the cria's Average Daily Gain (ADG).
 If you look back at your 60-Day Cria Growth Curve, you should see a historical baseline of 100 to 250 grams per day.

 As you approach weaning, the cria must sustain a positive ADG.
 If the ADG flatlines to 0 grams (or drops negative) in the weeks leading up to your planned weaning date, the cria is not digesting forage efficiently.
-Delay weaning until a positive ADG resumes.
+Usually the right move is to delay weaning until a positive ADG resumes.
+The exception: if the flatline is because the dam has run dry or is losing condition herself, delaying only drains them both - complete the weaning and move the cria onto good-quality weanling pellets and forage instead.

 The Post-Weaning Rule: The 14-Day Check